FahimFBA/teebay/README.md

    IMPORTANT: Always run these commands after pulling new changes or when switching branches to ensure your database schema is up-to-date.

+   After running these commands, you should see a message indicating that all migrations have been applied successfully, including one named "reset_product_sequence".
+This migration is crucial for preventing ID conflicts when creating new products.

    If you encounter any issues, try the following steps:

    a.
 Reset the database (this will delete all data):